craigshoemaker/offlines-demo/README.md

 # Offlines Demo

-Offlines is an application is an HTML5 offline application that demonstrates how to build an application aware of its internet connectivity state and continues to work without a persistent connection to the web.
+Offlines is an HTML5 offline application that demonstrates how to build an app aware of its internet connectivity state and continues to work without a persistent connection to the web.

 ---------------------------